Getting Started¶

 This should have printed out details on what happened and what to do next.
 If you actually ran this in a terminal, hopefully you don’t need to continue following the directions here as the printed instructions are sufficient!
 But if you aren’t, keep reading.

-The default project created by pyoxidizer init
+The default project created by pyoxidizer init will produce an

 executable that embeds Python and starts a Python REPL by default.
 Let’s